c4tom/DreamDevBox/docs/custom-container/enable-blackfire.rst

 ------------------

 In case of Blackfire, the file is ``compose/docker-compose.override.yml-blackfire``.
-This file must be copied into the root of the Devilbox git directory.
+This file must be copied into the root of the DreamDevBox git directory.

 +-----------------------+-------------------------------------------------------------------------------------------------------+
 | What                  | How and where                                                                                         |